 We’re also looking for a place near our house where they can live when they leave the center in October.
 We’d like to keep them here close to us, and far away from the family and friends from their own town which are a bad influence on them.
 Please pray that we can find a good place so that we can continue to invest in their lives and be a support for them.

 Margaret & Isabella

-We’re so grateful for God’s goodness and for all of your help.
+Thank you for your continued prayers and support for us!
+We’re grateful for God’s goodness and for all of your help.
 We’re so blessed to be able to serve the poor, lost, and less fortunate here in Guatemala.
 It’s a rare privilege to be able to do what we do.
-Thank you so much!
+Thank you so much for making it possible!

 Here are a few prayer requests for us:

 - Please pray for Martin and Alfonso at rehabilitation; pray that they would heal spiritually and physically.